Skip to main content

 After construction is done

-Final Walk-Through: You and your contractor will walk through your home one last time.
-This is your chance to check the completed work and point out repairs you do not believe are finished.
+Once construction is complete, you and your contractor should conduct a final walk-through of your home one last time.
+This is your chance to check the completed work and point out any outstanding scope items you do not believe are finished.

 Warranty binder

-Your contractor should provide you with all your project warranties.
-These are the standard warranty terms based on the type of work:
+Your contractor should provide you with all warranties for your project.
+Your construction agreement includes standard warranty terms based on the type of work completed.
+These include:

-• 1-year coverage for finishes and appearance (example: paint, flooring)
+• 1-year coverage for finishes and appearance (for example, paint and flooring)

 • 3-year coverage for mechanical, electrical, and plumbing systems